Stigmatizing and Ableist Language: Alternatives and Best Practices

 Person with unusual behavior

-Person experiencing extreme emotions
+Person experiencing strong emotions

 Individual with a unique perspective